Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 > These satellites used to transmit a much stronger LRIT signal which contained five channels along with rebroadcasted GOES data, but the broadcast was [discontinued in 2018](https://web.archive.org/web/20170318043205/https://www.eumetsat.int/website/home/News/DAT_3247528.html).

-![Meteosat PGS screenshot from SatDump](../../assets/images/Radio/Meteosat-PGS.jpg) *Meteosat 9 PGS, CC: that_zbychu on Discord.
+![Meteosat PGS screenshot from SatDump](../../assets/images/Radio/Meteosat-PGS.jpg) *Meteosat 9 PGS, Credit: that_zbychu on Discord.
 The thin spikes present aren't a part of the signal.*

 ## Signal information